-- records

 - work products: policy and procedures

 - individual children's records

 - induction processes

 - reflective accounts

 - professional discussions

-- expert witness testimony (EWT)/feedback
+- EWT/feedback

-Assessment of learning: EYE L5 SP 13 Work in partnership in early years settings
+Assessment of learning: EYE L5 SP 13: Work in partnership in early years settings

-Assessment requirements Evidence record For example, page number and method 1.1 Summarise four key features of effective partnership working 1.2 Use an example to evaluate partnership working in relation to working with: colleaguesprofessionalsothers 1.3 Analyse how partnership working delivers better outcomes for children 1.4 Use an example of partnership working to explain how barriers can be overcome 2.1 Explain own role and responsibilities to establish partnership working with colleagues 2.2 Develop and agree common objectives collaboratively for improved outcomes 2.3 Evaluate own working relationship with colleagues 2.4 Deal constructively with any conflict or complaint that may arise with colleagues 3.1 Explain own role and responsibilities in working with other professionals 3.2 Lead by example when following procedures for effective co-operative working relationships with other professionals and communicate effectively with key persons, colleagues, other professionals, and agencies to meet the needs of babies and children and enable them to progress 3.3 Evaluate procedures collaboratively for working with other professionals 4.1 Analyse the importance of working in partnership with others 4.2 Explain procedures for effective working relationships with others
+Assessment requirements Evidence record for example, page number and method 1.1 Summarise four key features of effective partnership working 1.2 Use an example to evaluate partnership working in relation to working with: colleagues professionals others 1.3 Analyse how partnership working delivers better outcomes for children 1.4 Use an example of partnership working to explain how barriers can be overcome 2.1 Explain own role and responsibilities to establish partnership working with colleagues 2.2 Develop and agree common objectives collaboratively for improved outcomes 2.3 Evaluate own working relationship with colleagues 2.4 Deal constructively with any conflict or complaint that may arise with colleagues 3.1 Explain own role and responsibilities in working with other professionals 3.2 Lead by example when following procedures for effective co-operative working relationships with other professionals and communicate effectively with key persons, colleagues, other professionals, and agencies to meet the needs of babies and children and enable them to progress 3.3 Evaluate procedures collaboratively for working with other professionals 4.1 Analyse the importance of working in partnership with others 4.2 Explain procedures for effective working relationships with others

-Assessment requirements Evidence record For example, page number and method 4.3 Agree common objectives when working with others 4.4 Evaluate procedures for working with others
+Assessment requirements Evidence record for example, page number and method 4.3 Agree common objectives when working with others 4.4 Evaluate procedures for working with others

-Learner and assessor sign-off: EYE L5 SP 13 Work in partnership in early years settings Learner name: Learner declaration of authenticity of unit: EYE L5 SP 13 PIN: I declare that the work presented for this unit is entirely my own work.
-Centre number: Learner signature: Centre number: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 13 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
+Learner and assessor sign-off: EYE L5 SP 13: Work in partnership in early years settings Learner name: Learner declaration of authenticity of unit: EYE L5 SP 13 PIN: I declare that the work presented for this unit is entirely my own work.
+Learner signature: Centre no: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 13 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
 Assessor signature: Date: For e-portfolio a signature is not required, providing the learner has a personalised and secure login.

-EYE L5 SP 14 Lead and manage a team within an early years setting (K/651/1413)
+EYE L5 SP 14: Lead and manage a team within an early years setting (K/651/1413)

-Unit summary The purpose of The purpose of this unit is to assess the learner's knowledge, understanding and skills required to lead tanding and skills required to lead and manage a team within an early years setting.
-Assessment This unit is inte This unit is internally assessed using an externally set and internally marked assessment of learning.
-Mandatory Achieved/not Level 6 8 credits 61 GLH (includes 15 yet achieved work/placement hours)
+Unit summary The purpose of this unit is to assess the learner's knowledge, understanding and skills required to lead and manage a team within an early years setting.
+Assessment This unit is internally assessed using an externally set and internally marked assessment of learning.
+Mandatory Mandatory Achieved/not Level 6 8 credits 46 GLH 15 Work/ 15 Work/ yet achieved placement GLH